 R.C.
 Sproul, Who Is Jesus?

-Since Matthew was portraying Jesus as Messiah, he records Jesus’ legal genealogy right in Chapter 1; beginning from Abraham, to show Jesus was the one who was promised that would come as Messiah from the direct line of Abraham, Isaac, Jacob and David.
+Since Matthew was portraying Jesus as Messiah, he records Jesus’ legal genealogy right in Chapter 1; beginning from Abraham, to show Jesus was the one who was promised that would come as Messiah from the direct line of Abraham, Isaac, Jacob, and David.

 The first miracle recorded by Matthew is of a leper being cleansed.
 Why?
 Because to the Jews, leprosy was symbolic of sin.
-And when Jesus healed the leper, it was not just a miraculous physical healing but it symbolic of Jesus the Messiah saving us from our sins.
+And when Jesus healed the leper, it was not just miraculous physical healing but it was symbolic of Jesus the Messiah saving us from our sins.

 Matthew focuses on what Jesus, the Messiah, SAID.
-That is why you’ll find chapter after chapter of Jesus teachings’ like the famous Sermon on the Mount in Matthew 5, 6, 7 and so on.
+That is why you’ll find chapter after chapter of Jesus’ teachings’ like the famous Sermon on the Mount in Matthew 5, 6, 7, and so on.
 (By the way, Matthew used to be a tax collector, so he was very meticulous in record keeping and he knew short-hand, so he was well-prepared to write this gospel that contains so much of what Jesus spoke.

 This gospel ends with the account of Jesus’ resurrection as He Himself prophesied.

 Mark presents Jesus as a SERVANT of God.
 The FOCUS is on what Jesus DID.
 That is why in this gospel you will find the most number of miracles recorded, more than the others.
 Mark does not write as much as Matthew did in quoting the words of Jesus.
-His focus was on what Jesus worked as a servant of God.
+His focus was on how Jesus worked as a servant of God.

 Mark’s gospel is brief and almost abrupt.; it presents the life of Jesus as a blaze of miracles across the landscape of Palestine.